paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/README.md

 - Cost-optimized storage and resource allocation

 ### 🔄 **CI/CD Setup (GitHub Actions)**
-**Purpose**: Automates the build, test, and deployment process for continuous delivery.
+**Purpose**: Automates the build, test, and deployment process for application delivery.

 **What it automates**:
 - **Testing Phase**: Runs Node.js tests to validate application functionality